microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

    B  | "1"
    C  | "2"
    D  | "2/3"
+   E  | "2/3/4"
+   F  | "2/3/5"

-Paths are sortable; for example, the paths above can be sorted lexically to order the nodes as `[A, B, C, D]` (an in-order traversal of the tree).
+Paths are sortable; for example, the paths above can be sorted lexically to order the nodes as `[A, B, C, D, E, F]` (an in-order traversal of the tree).

 > Other sorts are possible too, but this one allows for some helpful optimizations in the B-tree itself (see Potential Optimizations below).

 The path for each node and the data stored at each node can then be used as keys and values, respectively, in the B-tree.
-It is  easy to group the nodes into chunks; every so many consecutive nodes in sorted order comprise a chunk:
+It is  easy to group the nodes into chunks; every so many consecutive nodes in sorted order comprise a chunk (in this case, every two):

 Chunk | Nodes
 ------|------
-1     | [A]
+1     | [A, B]
-2     | [B, C]
+2     | [C, D]
-3     | [D]
+3     | [E, F]

-> Chunk 2 has more nodes than Chunks 1 and 3 because the contents of nodes A and D are larger than those of B and C.

 TODO: specify exactly where chunks are (don't forget interior nodes)